NielsLeenheer/EscPosEncoder/README.md

 ## Usage

-This package is compatible with browsers and Node.
+This package is compatible with browsers, Node and Deno.
 It provides bundled versions for direct use in the browser and can also be used as an input for your own bundler.
 And of course there are ES6 modules and CommonJS versions for use in Node.

 ### Direct use in the browser